 HUD reserves 15% of a jurisdiction's HOME allocation for CHDO projects.
 The 50 new units at Shorebreeze Apartments is a CHDO project.
-All available HOME funds, to include CHDO funds, are proposed for this project in Fiscal Year 2018-19 (Program Year 2018).
+PAH is the awarded recipient of all HOME funds.
+They are not a CHDO and would need to go through the CHDO formation process to receive the CHDO set aside.